-Asian-American woman on way to rally had sign stolen, punched in face in Manhattan
+Man arrested in attack on Asian American woman at rally with daughter in NYC

+They say he's been charged with a hate crime assault and criminal mischief as a hate crime.

+The Asian American mother who was attacked spoke out about the incident that her daughter had to witness.

-The 37-year-old woman was on her way to an Asian-American rally at the time of the attack.
+The 37-year-old woman was on her way to an Asian American rally in Union Square on Sunday morning with her 7-year-old daughter at the time of the attack.

-The man apparently took a sign she was carrying to the rally, stomped on it and threw it into the garbage.

-When the victim asked the man why he did that, he punched her twice in the face with a closed fist.
+The mother didn't want to give her name but says she is still shaken up.
+She sprained her ankle, is on crutches, and still has bruises and lacerations on her face.

+She says the suspect approached her and asked for her sign.
+She thought he was heading to the rally so she gave it to him and that's when she saw him tearing it up and stuffing it a trash can.

 TOP NEWS | 'Go back to China': Racist rant suspect ID'd as daughter of late NY senator